Nayggets/Shell/README.md

 According to Valgrind memory check, the program does not have any memory leaks.
 All memory allocated in the heap is properly freed.

-## About Tools use in this project
+## About Tools used in this project

 + IDE : Visual studio code
 + Debugger : gdb and Visual studio code Debugger (70/30)